Samiksha-Wankar/Lead-app/README.md

 - **Authentication**: Firebase
 - **Stack**: MERN (MongoDB, Express.js, React, Node.js)

+## Important Notice: MongoDB URI Configuration

+⚠️ **WARNING:** The MongoDB URI must be added and updated by the user before running the application.

+To ensure the application connects to the correct MongoDB instance, please follow these steps:

+1. **Locate the Environment Variables File:**
+   - The MongoDB URI should be specified in a `.env` file or directly in the application's configuration file (e.g., `config.js`).

+2. **Add Your MongoDB URI:**
+   - In the `.env` file, add the following line with your MongoDB URI:
+     ```plaintext
+     MONGODB_URI=your_mongodb_uri_here
+     ```
+   - **Note:** The URI in the backend/.env is a placeholder. **DO NOT COPY** it directly.
+Replace it with your actual MongoDB URI.

+3. **Ensure the URI is Correct:**
+   - Double-check the URI for accuracy.
+An incorrect URI will prevent the application from connecting to the MongoDB database.

+4. **Keep the URI Secure:**
+   - Never commit the `.env` file or any configuration file containing the MongoDB URI to a public repository.
+Make sure the `.env` file is added to your `.gitignore` to prevent accidental exposure.

+Failure to configure the MongoDB URI correctly will result in connection errors, and the application may not function as intended.

 ## Setup and Installation
 **Prerequisites**
 - Node.js (v16 or later)